SalesforceSFDC/Apex-Integration-Services/Salesforce Connect/Readme.md

 ## Authentication
 * [Authentication for Salesforce Connect Custom Adapters ](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_connector_authentication.htm)
+* Two options for setting up user authentication for an external data source:
+  * Named Principal—Your entire Salesforce org shares one login account on the external system.
+  * Per User—Your org uses multiple login accounts on the external system.
+You or your users can set up their personal authentication settings for the external system.
 ## Benefits
 * The primary benefit of using Salesforce Connect instead of traditional ETL methods is that the data is always in sync because it's retrieved in near real time and not copied.